 #1 – ABANA is the Center of the Blacksmithing World

-Artist’s-Blacksmiths Association of America (ABANA) is the place to get most of your contacts to see who around the world, or in your area are blacksmithing.
+Artist’s-Blacksmiths Association of North America (ABANA) is the place to get most of your contacts to see who around the world or in your area are blacksmithing.
 This is important because many organizations will bring groups of people together to practice the craft together and that’ll allow you to use other people’s blacksmithing tools and equipment until you can get your own.
 It’ll also connect you with resources for getting high quality equipment for the best prices.

 #2 – Find Your Local Blacksmithing Chapter

 Sure, ABANA Chapters is the place to be – I TOLD YOU!
 Usually there are some great blacksmiths running these chapters and they just love hearing from new people who want to get in on the action.
-I contacted an organization in Oklahoma when I lived there and within a couple of days I was in a gentlemen’s forge learning the craft and seeing an expert work metal all by myself.
+I contacted an organization in Oklahoma when I lived there and within a couple of days I was in a gentleman’s forge learning the craft and seeing an expert work metal all by myself.
 This is ideal – find a good blacksmith and see if you can take lessons or in some way learn from them.